Constellations

 Star chart with narrow diamond shaped constellation above green line of ecliptic with Teapot below and Antares to the side.

-Scutum over the famous Teapot pattern in the constellation Sagittarius, and near the bright red star Antares in Scorpius.
+Scutum lies above the famous Teapot pattern in the constellation Sagittarius.
+And it’s near the bright red star Antares in Scorpius.
+Chart via Chelynne Campion/ EarthSky.

 In late July and early August, watch for one of our sky’s most beautiful sights.
-Look in a dark sky, far from the glare of city lights, for a hazy pathway stretched across the sky.
+Look in a dark sky, far from the glare of city lights, for a hazy pathway that stretches across the sky.
+It’ll be in the southern sky in the Northern Hemisphere, or overhead in the Southern Hemisphere.
 This band is the edgewise view into our own Milky Way galaxy.
-If you see it, you can also find a small but noteworthy constellation, called Scutum the Shield.
+And if you see it, you can also find a small but noteworthy constellation called Scutum the Shield.

-Scutum doesn’t mark the exact center of the galaxy, but it’s pretty close!
+Scutum doesn’t mark the exact center of our galaxy, but it’s pretty close!

-The Shield isn’t big, and it requires a dark sky to be seen, but – to those who find it in dark skies – it provides some very nice views with the unaided eye or binoculars.
+The Shield isn’t big, and it requires a dark sky to be seen.
+But – to those who find it in dark skies – it provides some very nice views with the unaided eye or binoculars.
 The very noticeable Teapot of Sagittarius is below Scutum.
-And the bright star Vega shines high above Scutum.
+And the bright star Vega shines high above.

 Photo of the night sky, with the starlit band of the Milky Way, and with Scutum along the Milky Way, south of Aquila the Eagle.